Lieb-Schultz-Mattis Theorem for 1D Quantum Magnets with Antiunitary Translation and Inversion Symmetries

 This model also possesses a bond-centered inversion or reflection symmetry, $\vec{S}_{r}\rightarrow\vec{S}_{-r+1}$, with effectively two spin-$s$'s at the inversion center.
 However, the known LSM-like theorems imply nothing about the system's ingappability regarding this symmetry.
 Nevertheless, we can define the following antiunitary site-centered inversion:

 which is a symmetry of $\mathcal{H}$.
 It is a product of the unitary site-centered inversion $I_1:\vec{S}_r\rightarrow\vec{S}_{-r}$ and TR, each of which alone is broken in $\mathcal{H}$.

-\textit{Symmetry-twisting method and spectrum robustness.---} Since we consider the ingappability of bulk spectra, the chain must be closed by a boundary condition to eliminate possible boundary modes.
+\textit{Symmetry-twisting method and spectrum robustness---} Since we consider the ingappability of bulk spectra, the chain must be closed by a boundary condition to eliminate possible boundary modes.
 The periodic boundary condition (PBC) is implicitly assumed in our original Hamiltonian~(\ref{chiral}) for the chain of length $L\in2\mathbb{Z}$ since each unit cell consists of two sites.
 Instead, let us digress for a moment and consider a Hamiltonian with the symmetry twisted boundary condition (STBC) by the symmetry operation from $\mathbb{Z}_2\times\mathbb{Z}_2$:

-where the site labelling turns out to be convenient for the inversion so that the closed ``boundary'' bond is between the sites $r=-1$ and $r=0$.
+where the site labeling turns out to be convenient for the inversion so that the closed ``boundary'' bond is between the sites $r=-1$ and $r=0$.
 Under this boundary condition, $\mathcal{H}$ is twisted to be

 where we have used the abbreviations $\mathcal{J}S_rS_{r+1}\equiv\sum_\alpha\mathcal{J}_\alpha S^\alpha_rS^\alpha_{r+1}$ and $J\epsilon S_rS_{r+1}S_{r+2}\equiv\sum_{\alpha,\beta,\gamma}J_{\alpha\beta\gamma}\epsilon_{\alpha\beta\gamma}S^\alpha_rS^\beta_{r+1}S^\gamma_{r+2}$ and $\tilde{\vec{S}}_r\equiv R^\pi_z \vec{S}_r (R^\pi_z)^{-1}$ is the twisted spin operator.